kyungjae-lee/engineers-notebook/real-time-operating-systems/tasks.md

 * It is created at the lowest possible priority to ensure it does not use any CPU time if there are higher priority application tasks in the ready state.

-* Idle task is responsible for freeing the memory (e.g., TCB, stack) allocated by the RTOS to the tasks that have been completed or deleted.
-Note that it is NOT the non-Idle task itself that cleans up the memory it was allocated.
+* Idle task is responsible for freeing the memory (e.g., TCB, stack) allocated by the RTOS to the tasks that have been completed or deleted. `prvCheckTasksWaitingTermination()` function of the idle task is responsible for it.
+(Note that it is NOT the non-Idle task itself that cleans up the memory it was allocated.)

-  You can also give an application a hook function (or callback function) in the Idle task to <u>send the CPU to low power mode</u> when there are no useful tasks are executing.
+  You can also give an application a hook function (or callback function) such as `vApplicationIdleHook()` in the Idle task to <u>send the CPU to low power mode</u> when there are no useful tasks are executing.

   ```c
   /* task.c */